hyunbin7303/TodoRestful/README.md

-Formatting your README
-READMEs generally follow one format in order to immediately orient developers to the most important aspects of your project.

 # Project name:
 > Your project’s name is the first thing people will see upon scrolling down to your README, and is included upon creation of your README file.